 1.1 Apply principles of biomedical science to investigational product discovery and development and health-related behavioral interventions A1.
-Recognize the need to apply scientific B1.
-Apply scientific principles when implementing a C1.
-Plan biomedical research according to scientific principles to discovery and development of clinical or behavioral study principles biomedical investigational products and B2.
-Implement data collection according to scientific C2.
-Develop a data management plan according to health-related behavioral interventions principles and based on protocol design scientific principles A2.
-Explain the basic scientific principles that should be applied during development of biomedical investigational products and health-related behavioral interventions Example: When reviewing a clinical research Example: When given a clinical research protocol, Example: Given a clinical research protocol and data protocol, researcher describes the objective and researcher differentiates what principles could affect collected, the researcher evaluates the findings to assess scientific techniques used to design and how the data should be collected and implement best results via a scientific framework. implement biomedical research. practices accordingly.
-1.2 Identify scientific questions that are potentially A1.
+Recognize the need to apply scientific principles to discovery and development of biomedical investigational products and health-related behavioral interventions A2.
+Explain the basic scientific principles that should be applied during development of biomedical investigational products and health-related behavioral interventions B1.
+Apply scientific principles when implementing a clinical or behavioral study B2.
+Implement data collection according to scientific principles and based on protocol design Plan biomedical research according to scientific principles Develop a data management plan according to scientific principles Example: When reviewing a clinical research protocol, researcher describes the objective and scientific techniques used to design and implement biomedical research.
+Example: When given a clinical research protocol, researcher differentiates what principles could affect how the data should be collected and implement best practices accordingly.
+Example: Given a clinical research protocol and data collected, the researcher evaluates the findings to assess results via a scientific framework.
+1.2 Identify scientific questions that are potentially testable clinical research hypotheses A1.
 Articulate the purpose of the study A2.
 Describe the importance of the study B1.
 Identify the research hypothesis in a study protocol B2.
 Identify endpoints (primary and secondary) that will be used in data analyses to measure outcomes C1.
 Develop protocol or source document checklist language that identifies the scientific questions (hypotheses), primary objectives, secondary objectives, and associated endpoints C2.
 Align parameters for collecting data on endpoints with objectives Example: Identifies the following elements in selected study protocols: Study title, Key purpose of the study, Why this study is important to be done, Who the specific population for the study is.
 Example : When given a study protocol, describes and classifies the objectives and associated safety and efficacy endpoints that will be used to test the hypothesis and identify assessments (clinical, social/behavioral, or economic) that will be used to measure endpoints.
 Example: Develops presentations to educate others on the scientific feasibility and conduct of the study to ensure quality collection of endpoints for hypothesis testing.
 1.3 Identify the elements and explain the principles and processes of designing a clinical study A1.
-Identify the key elements of a clinical study B1.
-Review a clinical study protocol to ensure all C1.
-Evaluate the clinical study design and make protocol needed elements are included adjustments to the processes as needed
+Identify the key elements of a clinical study protocol B1.
+Review a clinical study protocol to ensure all needed elements are included C1.
+Evaluate the clinical study design and make adjustments to the processes as needed